Dergel0806/ChromaticNumber/README.md

 # ChromaticNumber
-Finding exact chromatic number of graph of different methods and intervals with various methods.
+Finding exact chromatic number of graph and its intervals with various methods.